cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

         1. Click the **Generate License Key** button.
 You will be redirected to the **Enterprise Licenses** page, where you can [start using the key](#set-a-license).
     1. To create an **Enterprise Free** license:
         1. Fill in the form with the required information.
-        1. Toggle the switch called **Find out if my company qualifies for an Enterprise Free license**. *By toggling this switch you are legally attesting to the fact that your company revenue meets the requirements of the license*.
+        1. Toggle the switch called **Find out if my company qualifies for an Enterprise Free license**.
+        1. Fill out the additional information. *By toggling this switch you are legally attesting to the fact that your company revenue meets the requirements of the license*.
         1. Click the **Continue** button.
+           - Note that at this stage, you may not qualify for the **Enterprise Free** license.
+If so, you will be given an **Enterprise Trial** license.
         1. Select the checkbox to agree to the Terms & Conditions of the [CockroachDB Software License][csl].
         1. Click the **Generate License Key** button.
 You will be redirected to the **Enterprise Licenses** page, where you can [start using the key](#set-a-license).

 {{site.data.alerts.callout_danger}}
 You will not be able to create more than one **Enterprise Trial** license per day.
 If you try, the UI will prevent you from proceeding, and the following message will be displayed:

 > A new Enterprise Trial license cannot be created at this time because one was recently created.
-Tell us more about your intended use to find out if you qualify for an Enterprise Free license, or create a new one after October 16, 2024 at 10:49 AM EDT.
+Tell us more about your intended use to find out if you qualify for an Enterprise Free license, or create a new one after ${DATE}.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}